gunshor/Contemplate/README.md

 Apple: Icons
 ------------

+*Please* turn off the Apple Gloss group and disable the Icon group's vector mask when you save your icon.
+Apple will apply these effects for you; the idea is that the gloss and vector mask act to *preview* how the icon will look so you can make adjustments as necessary.
+I can't guarantee that these effects are identical to Apple's (because I painstakingly reverse engineered them), but I stand behind them and their resolution-independent vector shape/mask goodness.

+If you would like to use some of the packaged gloss/shade effects but not others (or if you prefer creating your own effects), either turn on the pre-composed setting in your Web app's HTML or check the appropriate checkbox when submitting your native app to the iTunes App Store.

-Devices with different resolutions will need different [media query](http://www.w3.org/TR/css3-mediaqueries/) settings in your HTML for the appropriate icon.
+If you're creating a Web app: Devices with different resolutions will need different [media query](http://www.w3.org/TR/css3-mediaqueries/) settings in your HTML for the appropriate icon.

     <link rel="apple-touch-icon" type="image/png" media="screen and (resolution: 163dpi)" href="/img/apple-icon-57x57.png">
     <link rel="apple-touch-icon" type="image/png" media="screen and (resolution: 132dpi)" href="/img/apple-icon-72x72.png">
     <link rel="apple-touch-icon" type="image/png" media="screen and (resolution: 326dpi)" href="/img/apple-icon-114x114.png">

-*Please* turn off the Apple Gloss group and disable the Icon group's vector mask when you save your icon.
-Apple will apply these effects for you; the idea is that the gloss and vector mask act to *preview* how the icon will look so you can make adjustments as necessary.
-I can't guarantee that these effects are identical to Apple's (because I painstakingly reverse engineered them), but I stand behind them and their resolution-independent vector shape/mask goodness.
+If you're submitting a native app to the iTunes App Store: You'll want to use the 512x512 icon, because it's required, and iOS will resize it in all other references; however, you can customize each icon if you so prefer, like [The Incident](http://itunes.apple.com/us/app/the-incident/id385533456).

 For more icon references, please visit:

 - [Jon Hicks's Icon Reference](http://hicksdesign.co.uk/iconreference/)
 - [Apple Human Interface Guidelines: Icons](http://developer.apple.com/library/ios/#documentation/userexperience/conceptual/mobilehig/IconsImages/IconsImages.html)

-If you're submitting an app to the App Store, you'll want to use the 512x512 icon, because it's required, and iOS will resize it in all other references; however, you can customize each icon if you so prefer, like [The Incident](http://itunes.apple.com/us/app/the-incident/id385533456).

 Apple: App Store screenshots
 -----------------------------------